gbrdead/slop/LLMs.md

 On another occasion, I asked ChatGPT to count the number of characters in a string.
 Luckily, the number it gave me was ridiculously low and wasn't even even (as I was expecting).
 WTF, a computer that cannot count?!

 Then I realized that an LLM is not your grandmother's computer.
 It is not a computer at all.
 It is a chat-bot, a somewhat realistic simulation of a conversation.
 Precision is not among its goals.
-Only realism is.
-Is this number a realistic answer?
+Only plausibility is.
+Is this number a plausible answer?
 Of course - it is a number.
 And if the English language had a bit different semantics, it might have even been the exact one.

 ## Doom-Scrolling